Get involved now for 2027!

-The Festival of Tomorrow 2026 programme is now live!
+Festival of Tomorrow 2026 is now complete - thank you for another great year!

 The Festival of Tomorrow is only possible thanks to the help of all our partners, sponsors, exhibitors, performers, speakers, volunteers and donors.
 And the festival wouldn't exist without the all our amazing visitors who take part to help shape our future.

 Thousands of School Students enjoy our annual schools programme.
 FREE for teachers at the point of booking, and delivered predominantly online.
-Find out more about our dedicated schools programme for Swindon and WHFT Schools.
+Find out more about our dedicated schools programme for Swindon schools.

 We regularly work with local communities and create fun and engaging projects that you can get involve with.
 Take a look at our most recent projects here.